Delstroo/CS50IntroductionToPython/README.md

 ## Week 7
 The topics covered in this weeks video are Regular Expressions, `Regexes`, `re`, `re.search`, `re.match`, `re.fullmatch`, `re.sub`, `re.split`, `re.findall`.

-You can find the video for this here [CS50 Harvard Week5.](https://cs50.harvard.edu/python/2022/weeks/7/)
+You can find the video for this here [CS50 Harvard Week5.](https://cs50.harvard.edu/python/2022/weeks/7/) (There wasn't any coding happpening during this week so that is why there is no code update)